 - Log into MyKSC

 - Select Student Services tab.
-“My Class Schedule” is the first option under Class Information.
-Select Fall 2013 and you will view your classes.
+“My Class Schedule” is the first option under Academic Planning.
+Select Fall 2014 and you will view your classes.

-Note: With few exceptions, all first year students are registered in a foundation course for the Integrative Studies Program (ISP) which includes: * ITW 101, the Integrative Thinking and Writing course, OR * IQL, Integrative Quantitative Literacy course (or approved substitute: Math 141, Math 120, and Math 135).
+Note: With few exceptions, all first year students are registered in a foundation course for the Integrative Studies Program (ISP) which includes: * ITW 101, the Integrative Thinking and Writing course, OR * IQL, Integrative Quantitative Literacy course (or approved substitute: MATH 120, MATH 141, MATH 172, MATH 175, or MGT 202).
 During Orientation you’ll learn about how you can use ‘Program Evaluation’ in MyKSC to keep track of what requirements you’ve satisfied and what courses you still need to take.

 Check InHave you learned about the courses associated with your academic area of interest?

 3. Let us know about AP courses and transfer credits

 If you have completed any advanced placement courses or have taken courses at another college and plan on transferring that information to Keene State, make sure you include those course topics in your program planning.
 Remember to submit official transcripts from colleges attended, or College Board for AP credit.

 KSC will verify the transferability of any coursework, but for now we want to avoid duplication.
 If you are registered in a Fall 2014 course that you have previously completed at another institution, please notify Academic and Career Advising by emailing firstname.lastname@example.org.

 Check InIf you have taken AP or college courses have you accounted for those?
 For New Hampshire residents completing courses at other New Hampshire colleges and universities, check out NHTransfers.org for equivalencies.